verbb/multi-add/README.md

 ## Changelog

+0.0.8
+* [Fixed] Handle submissions with all zero quantities more gracefully

 0.0.7
 * [Added] Add custom events similar to the standard Commerce add to cart events.
 * [Fixed] Improved the documentation a bit based on recent Slack chats